 Main recommendations: Advice is provided on important aspects of care including screening, diabetes type, psychological care, lifestyle, glycaemic targets, pharmacological agents, cardiovascular disease risk management, comorbidity assessment, contraception and pregnancy planning, and patient-centred education.
 Special considerations for Aboriginal and Torres Strait Islander Australians are highlighted separately.

-Changes in management as a result of this statement:Management recommendations for young adults, which differ from the commendations for young adults.
+Changes in management as a result of this statement:

 Management recommendations for young adults, which differ from those for adults, include: